Les Cloches de Pâques

 Posted by Josh on 15th Apr 2025 in the blog in the french culture category

 Easter eggs are eaten pretty much anywhere this Christian holiday is celebrated, from Norway to South Africa, from America to Japan.
-In France, however, these chocolate treats are known as les cloches de Pâques - ‘Easter bells’.
+In France, however, these chocolate treats aren't laid by bunnies.
+Instead, they're dropped from the sky by les cloches de Pâques - ‘Easter bells’.
 The reason why might surprise those who don’t know about France’s special Easter traditions.

 Easter bells